UnfortunateComplexity/restapi1/README.md

 # restapi1
+* Attempt at creating a create REST API using PHP PDO.
+Through this API, simple CRUD Operations can be performed, such as the ability to able to create posts, read posts, update posts and delete posts.
-Attempt at creating a basic CRUD app (RESTful API).
-Covers user registration and login.
+* Covers user registration and login.

 # How to get it working:
 1. Start Apache and MySQL servers (recommended using a stack such as XAMPP).